flamelily-bluescsi/bluescsi/return.md

 We confirm the product has been returned with all items, parts, pieces and accessories originally included as part of the product.
 All refunds will be issued via Paypal within 15 days of confirmation that all return and refund policy conditions have been met.

-We reserves the right to assess a partial refund or no refund if the returned product does not meet the conditions stated above.
+We reserve the right to assess a partial refund or no refund if the returned product does not meet the conditions stated above.

 <b><u>Kit Repair/Return/Refund Policy</u></b>